mkorcy/ADRs/docs/adrs/0002-use-github.md

 ## Decision Drivers
 - Git is the Source Code Management (SCM) tool of choice in TTS
-- Availability of features such as code review, pull requests, and issue tracking
+- Availability of features such as code review, pull requests, and CI/CD
 - Ease of use and learning curve for team members
 - Integration with other tools and services we use
 - Support and community resources available